kcin999/Python-Data-Project/database/README.md

 # Information about the database
-The default database type is SQLiteInitally, the database is located at [baseball.db](/database/baseball.db).
+The default database type is SQLite.
+Initally, the databases are located at [baseball.db](/instance/baseball.db) and [robinhood.db](/instance/robinhood.db).
 This value is set in the [config.py](/config.py) in the 'SQLALCHEMY_DATABASE_URI' variable.

 If you wish to use MySQL, change the value of 'SQLALCHEMY_DATABASE_URI' in the [config.py](/config.py) file to:
 ```